michaeljolley/baldbeardedbuilder.com/content/blog/2021/building-a-discord-bot-to-improve-inclusive-language/index.md

 banner_image_alt: Discord channel where the GuyBot has responded to a non-inclusive message.
 description: Helping Discord members use more inclusive language by building a bot using JavaScript & Fauna and hosted by Azure in a Docker container.
 tags: [discord, inclusion, fauna, azure]
+summary: Building a Discord bot sounds like a fun and I couldn't think of a better first project than trying to make it a safer space for everyone.
 ---

 Growing up in the Southeast US, the word "guys" was used to denote everyone.